Classic Pesto alla Genovese to Up Your Everyday Pasta Game

 Low

-The name Pesto derives from the Italian verb to crush, "pestare", because for a real Ligurian Pesto, the ingredients have to be crushed using a wooden pestle and marble mortar.
+The name Pesto derives from pestare, the Italian verb to crush, because for a real Ligurian pesto, the ingredients have to be crushed using a wooden pestle and marble mortar.

-In the meantime, if you want to prepare a real Pesto alla Genovese, here is the official recipe by the Consorzio del Pesto Genovese.
+If you want to prepare a real Pesto alla Genovese, here is the official recipe by the Consorzio del Pesto Genovese.

 Ingredients